 And I hadn't gained a single pound eating my ass on in San Francisco for nine straight days.

 So I guess the five hours on the road back home mentally preparing myself for a month of punishing detox was unfounded.

 Rather, the half of detox that is related to weight was unfounded.
 The other half, which is about nutrition, and the other half that is related to adding fractions after, oh, you know, 2½ bottles of wine, still needs to eat a bowl of raw, fresh, cider vinegar-based kaleslaw and drink ginger-spiked green juice for a few weeks.

-Whisk together olive oil, apple cider vinegar, Dijon mustard, and honey to make a "vinaigrette."
+- Whisk together apple cider vinegar, olive oil, Dijon mustard, honey, and salt in the bottom of a large mixing bowl to make a "vinaigrette."

-Toss vegetables in large bowl.
-Drizzle with vinaigrette.
-Taste and season with salt and pepper.
+- Toss vegetables into the large bowl over the dressing, and toss to coat.
+Taste and season with additional salt if needed, and pepper.

 - Kale slaw can be served immediately.